 This page includes charts relating to the analysis of prediction errors from any of the MoS statistical models.
 These errors might relate to predictions of:

-Topic: The heteroskedasticity or otherwise of game margins has been a common topic here on MoS (see, for example, this post from 2014 or this post from 2013).
-Generally, the evidence for heteroskedasticity has been found to be fairly weak, but such analyses depend heavily on:
+The heteroskedasticity or otherwise of game margins has been a common topic here on MoS (see, for example, this post from 2014 or this post from 2013).
+Generally, the evidence for heteroskedasticity has been found to be fairly weak, but such analyses and conclusions depend on:

 - the variables analysed as being potentially associated with the residuals of that model (ie the differences between the actual and expected margins

 In this first analysis, the MoSHBODS Team Rating System has been used to provide the expected margin data and expected scores for the home and away teams in each contest, these latter variables the ones postulated as being potentially associated with margin prediction errors.